 The connection to Polythecnic of Porto started in 1992.
 She was director of the Department of Arts of Image at Escola Superior de Música e Artes do Espetáculo (ESMAE).
 She is currently the president of the Comissão Instaladora of Escola Superior de Media Artes e Design (ESMAD) of P.PORTO.
 She has been collaborating with the research groups CCRE, FAUP and eCPR/South Wales University.

 Pedro Leão Neto – CCRE/CEAU/FAUP

-Pedro Leão Neto is the founder and editorial coordinator of SCOPIO Network.
+Pedro Leão Neto is the founder and editorial coordinator of scopio Network.
 He is also Coordinator of scopio Editions, scopio Magazine and CCRE research group in the School of Architecture in Porto University where he is senior lecturer in Photography and CAAD courses.
-He has been responsible for organizing several conferences, exhibitions and workshops as the International Seminar “On the surface: Photography and Architecture”, which will have its 5th edition in 2019.
+He has been responsible for organising several conferences, exhibitions and workshops as the International Seminar “On the surface: Photography and Architecture”, which will have its 5th edition in 2019.

 Luis Filipe Ribeiro

 João Azevedo (Design collaborator)

 Can I share contents from scopio Magazine International Photography Contest site?

 It is possible to share contents, but for that to happen you must credit us with a link.

 All photographs presented are the sole property of the contributing artist unless otherwise noted.